TallDave67/parallel-simple-vector-add/README.md

 I modified the original Intel code to use std::vector instead of a C array.

-Oleksandr Karaberov showed me how to initialize a numeric array using std::iota.
+Oleksandr Karaberov showed me how to initialize a numeric std::vector (or any container that supports iteration) using std::iota.

 [Initialize with STL algorithms](https://stackoverflow.com/questions/17694579/use-stdfill-to-populate-vector-with-increasing-numbers)